Color Glass Condensate meets High Twist Expansion: Introduction

-The goal of this manuscript is to establish the correspondence between high-twist expansion formalism and CGC formalisms.
+The goal of this manuscript is to establish the correspondence between high-twist expansion formalism and CGC formalisms in their common domain of validity; namely, the low-$x$ regime with intermediate values of the hard scale $Q^2 \gtrsim Q_s^2$.
 To this end, we use direct photon production in $pA$ collisions as an example.
+This process is the simplest process for our purpose because the final state photons are colorless and thus do not interact with the QCD medium, which tremendously reduced the complexity of the calculation.
 We present a complete analysis of the high-twist expansion for this process, including initial, final, and interference contributions.
-We show that demanding the consistency between the CGC formalism and the HT expansion in their common domain of validity demands the inclusion of longitudinal sub-eikonal phases in the CGC, which mediate the transition between coherent and incoherent scattering, the so-called Pomeranchuk-Migdal (LPM) interference effect \cite{Landau:1955,Migdal:1956tc}.
+Interestingly, our analysis suggests that the small-$x$ limit of the result obtained in the high-twist expansion does not coincide with the twist-4 expansion of the result obtained in the CGC, demonstrating that the collinear and eikonal limits do not commute with each other.
+We show that demanding the consistency between the CGC formalism and the HT expansion in their common domain of validity demands the inclusion of longitudinal sub-eikonal phases in the CGC, which mediate the transition between coherent and incoherent scattering, the so-called Pomeranchuk-Migdal (LPM) interference effect \cite{Landau:1953um,Migdal:1956tc}.
 The main results of the present study were already summarized as a short letter in Ref.~\cite{Fu:2023jqv}.
 We provide a detailed derivation and discussion in this manuscript.
 In Sec.~\ref{sec:high-twist formalism}, we provide the general framework of collinear factorization, taking direct photon production in $pA$ collisions as an example.
 We introduce the kinematic variables, and briefly review the single scattering or leading twist contribution to the direct photon production in $pA$ collisions.
 We then provide a comprehensive description of direct photon production at the twist-4 level, providing a detailed derivation for the cross-section of the initial state scattering with the central cut.
 In Sec.~\ref{CGC-formalism}, we review the calculation of direct photon production in $pA$ in the CGC formalism and perform the leading twist and next-to-leading twist (twist-4) expansion.
 We show that the results of this naive expansion are inconsistent with the high-twist expansion unless some stringent constraints are satisfied by the twist-4 distributions.
 In Sec.~\ref{sec:CGC-sub-eik} we modify the CGC calculation by bringing back the sub-eikonal phases in the effective interaction with the background field and compute the contributions from single scattering and double scattering to the cross-section for direct-photon production.
 By taking the twist expansion of these results we prove the consistency between the high-twist formalism and the CGC framework with sub-eikonal phases.
 In Sec.~\ref{sec:conclusion-perspectives} we summarize our findings and discuss future work.
 Our manuscript is supplemented by various appendices.
 Useful identities to evaluate the cross-section and to perform the twist expansion are shown in appendix \ref{app:useful-identities}.
 In appendix \ref{app:CGC-collinear-dist-correspondance} we show the correspondence between moments of the dipole correlator in momentum space and the collinear gluon distributions (twist-2 and twist-4).
 Detailed calculations of the triple-single scattering contribution are provided in \ref{app:triple-single-interference}.
 Lastly, in appendix \ref{app:Hard_factors} we show the complete expressions for the perturbative factors for double and single-triple contributions, and in appendix \ref{app:Hard_factors_collinear} we show their collinear expansion.

 \begin{widetext}

 \end{widetext}